-[] Fee paid previously with preliminary materials:

-[] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:
+- o Fee paid previously with preliminary materials: - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

 (4) Date Filed:

-HEICO CORPORATION 3000 Taft Street, Hollywood, Florida 33021 Notice of Annual Meeting of Shareholders To Be Held March 27, 2009 Conrad Miami Hotel Espirito Santo Plaza 1395 Brickell Avenue Miami, Florida 33131
+HEICO CORPORATION 3000 Taft Street, Hollywood, Florida 33021

+Notice of Annual Meeting of Shareholders To Be Held March 29, 2010 JW Marriott 1109 Brickell Avenue Miami, FL 33131

-The Annual Meeting of Shareholders of HEICO Corporation, a Florida corporation, will be held on Friday, March 27, 2009 at 10:00 a.m., Eastern Daylight Time, at the Conrad Miami Hotel, Espirito Santo Plaza, 1395 Brickell Avenue, Miami, Florida 33131 for the following purposes:
+The Annual Meeting of Shareholders of HEICO Corporation, a Florida corporation, will be held on Monday, March 29, 2010 at 10:00 a.m., Eastern Daylight Time, at the JW Marriott, 1109 Brickell Avenue, Miami, FL 33131, for the following purposes:

-- 1. To elect a Board of Directors for the ensuing year; - To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2009; and

-3. To transact such other business as may properly come before the meeting or any adjournments thereof.
+- 1. To elect a Board of Directors for the ensuing year; - 2.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2010; and - 3.
+To transact such other business as may properly come before the meeting or any adjournments thereof.

-Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 23, 2009 will be entitled to vote at the Meeting.
+Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 22, 2010 will be entitled to vote at the Meeting.